Have you ever had a connection with an animal that inspired you?

 All it takes is ONE generation to create such a world. "

-The Falcon's visit
+The Merlin's visit

 Because of the closures connected to the pandemic, much of what I did as part of my writing career was put on hold.
 I could no longer visit schools, sell books in markets and connect with people in person to share the love of learning.
 I kept myself busy writing stories, posting on social media etc. but still felt a bit lost and out of touch.
 Luckily, there is a nature trail nearby that allows me to visit a pond and breathe in nature and relax.

-This encounter, and this message, seems to have restored my faith in myself, in what I am doing and has cleared some of the cobwebs away from my mind that settled there during the pandemic.
+This encounter, and this message, seems to have restored my faith in myself, and in what I am doing and has cleared some of the cobwebs away from my mind that settled there during the pandemic.
 It was one of the most remarkable, inspirational and heartfelt experiences I have encountered.

 I hope you have a chance to experience nature's inspiration, to feel that powerful bond between animal and human, and to feel at peace in the world.